 It actually makes sense for Mike Barrett, who wasn't a wealthy man, not to have spent money purchasing a real Victorian diary or scrapbook, together with ink and writing material, before he had firm interest from someone in the publishing world for Jack the Ripper's diary.
 Once he had such interest, and after his failure with the little red Victorian diary, which was unsuitable for the project for a number of reasons, he might well have gone to an auction to purchase a genuinely old scrapbook from which he removed the existing used pages and ensured that a pre-prepared text of a fake Jack the Ripper Diary by James Maybrick, probably something he had prepared jointly with Tony Devereux in 1990 or 1991, but possibly also with the assistance of his wife and her father, was written into the Diary by someone who was able to disguise their handwriting and produce a fair attempt at a Victorian hand.
 Mike himself certainly didn't have the penmanship skills to even attempt this.
 In his affidavit, and in an earlier signed statement lodged at Walton Lane Police Station on 5 November 1994, and at the Cloak & Dagger meeting on 12 April 1999, and in his note to Shirley Harrison of 21 June 1999, Mike made clear that the person who did have these skills was his wife, Anne.
 Her real handwriting (as opposed to the specimen she provided to Keith Skinner for testing) DOES contain elements similar to the handwriting in the Diary, but with a different slope, leading to the conclusion that she might have used her wrong hand to disguise her handwriting, but, equally, Barrett could have had another (unknown) friend or relative who helped with this part of the task.

 The precise details don't really matter.
 We can't expect to know everything connected with the creation of the Diary.
-But it's now clear that it was created in 11 days between 28 or 31 March 1992 and 13 April 1992, a brief timescale which evidently stuck firmly in Mike's memory.
+But it's now pretty clear that it was created in 11 days between 28 or 31 March 1992 and 13 April 1992, a brief timescale which evidently stuck firmly in Mike's memory.
 Once completed it was brought to London immediately by an eager and greedy Mr Barrett.
 Perhaps an attempt was made to age the Diary beforehand (such as the use of an oven or a sun lamp) or perhaps not.

 The excitement of the possibility of having uncovered Jack the Ripper's Diary seems to have led many responsible people in the early days to overlook the obvious flaws in the Diary which reveal it as a modern fake; in particular the inclusion of the anachronistic expression 'one off instance' which was not properly considered.
 Now, following R.J.
-Palmer's truly astounding discovery, we know that Mike Barrett was certainly involved (with at least one other person) in forging the Diary within that famous period of the eleven days.
+Palmer's truly astounding discovery, we can see that Mike Barrett was almost certainly involved (with at least one other person) in forging the Diary within that famous period of the eleven days.

 12 August 2019